Maximizing Efficiency With Kanban Boards

 5. Increased transparency – It provides transparency into the status of each work item.

-6. Flexible – It is flexible and can be customized to fit different teams and workflows.
+6. Flexible – It can be customized to fit different teams and workflows.

 7. Improved communication – It improves communication and collaboration between team members.